-According to the Bank for International Settlements, which we refer to as the "BIS," the underlying OTC and exchange-traded derivative markets traditionally served by inter-dealer brokers have experienced compound annual growth rates, which we refer to as "CAGR," of approximately 27.4% and 21.1%, respectively, based on notional amounts outstanding from December 31, 2002 through June 30, 2008.
+The OTC markets have grown faster than exchange-traded markets over the past few years.
+According to the Bank for International Settlements (the "BIS"), the underlying OTC and exchange-traded derivative markets traditionally served by inter-dealer brokers have experienced compound annual growth rates, which we refer to as "CAGR," of approximately 25.0% and 16.3%, respectively, based on notional amounts outstanding from December 31, 2002 through June 30, 2009.

-According to the BIS, as of June 30, 2008, the notional amounts outstanding for all OTC derivatives was \$683.7 trillion, up 32.4% compared to \$516.4 trillion in June 2007 and 382.6% from \$141.7 trillion in December 2002, while the notional amounts outstanding for all exchange traded derivatives was \$82.8 trillion on June 30, 2008, up 4.7% from \$79.0 trillion on June 30, 2007 and up 247.3% from \$23.8 trillion on December 31, 2002.
+According to the BIS, as of June 30, 2009, the notional amounts outstanding for all OTC derivatives was \$604.6 trillion, up 10.5% from \$547.4 trillion in December 2008, and up 326.8% from \$141.7 trillion in December 2002.
+The notional amounts outstanding for all exchange traded derivatives was \$63.4 trillion on June 30, 2009, up 9.6% from \$57.9 trillion on December 31, 2008 and up 166.3% from \$23.8 trillion on December 31, 2002.

 In "liquid" financial markets, the presence of a large number of market participants and facilitators of liquidity and the availability of pricing reference data and standardized terms allow market participants to trade financial instruments quickly and with minimal price disturbance.
 In these markets, there is substantial competition, efficient execution and high trading volume.
-While most of the liquid markets are found on listed exchanges, several liquid products continue to be traded OTC, including U.S. Treasuries and foreign exchange.
-The primary liquidity provider for such OTC markets is the inter-dealer broker, who acts as an intermediary between major market participants to facilitate transactions.
+While most of the liquid markets are found on listed exchanges, several liquid products continue to be traded OTC, including U.S. Treasuries and spot foreign exchange.
+The primary liquidity provider for such OTC markets is an inter-dealer broker.

 To the extent the trading of a financial instrument requires customization, the relevant market tends to be more illiquid.
 Illiquid markets generally have fewer market participants, less price transparency, higher spreads and lower trading volumes.
 Complex financial instruments that are traded OTC tend to be illiquid and are traded primarily by more sophisticated buyers and sellers.
 Inter-dealer brokers facilitate trading in less liquid markets by providing price discovery, preserving anonymity in matched principal trades, matching buyers and sellers on a name give-up basis in agency transactions and providing market intelligence to their customers.
 "Name give-up" transactions refer to those transactions where the inter-dealer broker acts as an agent and the identity of the two counterparties is disclosed once the trade is completed as opposed to "matched principal" trades where anonymity is preserved even after the transaction is completed.
+In a "matched principal transaction" BGC Partners agrees to simultaneously buy securities or derivatives from one client and to sell them to another client.
 In both agency and matched principal transactions, customers decide to execute a trade and inter-dealer brokers effectively source the counterparties for those trades.
 Inter-dealer brokers are particularly helpful in facilitating large or non-standardized transactions due to their in-depth market knowledge and access to potential counterparties.